RetroPie/RetroPie-Setup/README.md

 ```shell
 sudo ./retropie_setup.sh USERNAME ABSPATH
 ```
-the installation directory is ABSPATH for user USERNAME
+the installation directory is ABSPATH for user USERNAME.

+Note that you might **need to reboot your Raspberry**, if your firmware was updated during the installation process.